ConsiderItDone/wasmos-hello-world-as/README.md

-# CosmoWrap Hello World Smart Contract
+# Wasmos Hello World Smart Contract

-A simple starter template for an AssemblyScript Polygasm smart contract.
+A simple starter template for an AssemblyScript Wasmos smart contract.

 # How To Run